codenotype/middle.messenger.praktikum.yandex/README.md

 This application is work in progress.
 It should be a messenger app in the nearest future!

-Current version is contains only basic layout.
+Current version contains only basic layout.

 # Requirements
 NodeJS version is equal or more than 12